The quick version for those that don’t have much time ⌛

 Whatever thriving and wellbeing means to you, I reckon I have got something on this blog to help you out.

 We delve into topics related to what it means to have a good student experience.
-For example, in 2019 we put out the ‘Getting off to a good start‘ guide for new students.
+For example, in 2019 we started putting out the ‘Getting off to a good start‘ guide for new students which covers good study skills as well as self-care.

-I spend hours perusing the psychological literature to find stuff I think can make your life better.
+Basically, I spend hours perusing the psychological literature and keeping track of useful resources in order to find stuff I think can make your life better.

 It might be talking about mental fitness and how to build it, tackling procrastination, finding local and online mental health services, building academic or psychological skills, or just reading me rant about something random.